 A1.
-The Commission has not framed/disclosed the accounting policy relating to provisioning towards 'gratuity' and 'leave encashment' payable to employees though they have adopted the National Pension scheme (NPS).
-The Commission had worked out the estimated liability of '52.24 lakh towards 'gratuity' ('27.73 lakh) and 'leave encashment'

-('24.51 lakh) as on 31 March 2020 but has not made necessary provisions against these liabilities.
+Refer CAG's comment (No. A1) included in the Separate Audit Report on the accounts of the Commission for 2019-20 highlighting non-disclosure of the accounting policy on provisioning towards 'gratuity' and 'leave encashment' payable to employees although the Commission has adopted the National Pension scheme (NPS).
+The Commission had worked out the estimated liability of '58.42 lakh towards Gratuity ('30.90 lakh) and Leave Encashment ('27.52lakh) as on 31 March 2021 but has not made necessary provisions against these liabilities despite the assurance given during the previous year.